 Can you tell us a bit about yourself - what drew you to work with marble?

 Everything happened very quickly: when I was in High School, my art Professor recognized something in my hands, because I was capable of moulding clay although I had never done it before.
 So, one day he brought me in front of a dark stone and he said: “Fabio, now work on this small block of marble”.
 I took the hammer and chisel and I suddenly saw a white brilliant shard getting out from the marble.
 Let’s say that in that moment I decided to be a sculptor.

 Your art balances material and nature with appearance and perception, resulting in marble being made to resemble other materials, like polystyrene.
 What is the significance behind this transformation?

-I try to exalt the potential of the material, through surprising juxtapositions of different kinds or by dissimulating specific functions and qualities, always adapting it to the demands of my imagination.
+I try to exalt the potential of the material, through surprising juxtapositions of different kinds or by disguising specific functions and qualities, always adapting it to the demands of my imagination.
 I do not want to provoke: attraction and pleasure, surprise and wonder, evocation and dissimulation, these are the values at play.

 My purpose is the celebration of the formal properties of the stone and the conceptual and figurative properties of human imagination.